-	First: Like starting your email with a salutation, you need to end it with a goodbye.
+First: Just as you start an email with a salutation, you need to end it with a goodbye.

 This becomes one last place to build trust, capture attention, and show your sentiment.
 If you’re emailing a stranger, break away from your standard “Thanks” and “Best.”